ismawno/onyx/README.md

 app.Shutdown();
 ```

 This setup is more flexible than the previous one but still similar to the example shown in the [Window API](#window-api) section.
 However, it still won’t allow the user to use ImGui.
-To take full advantage of the application interface, including ImGui, you will likely want to use the layer system to leverage its full capabilities:
+To take full advantage of the application interface, including ImGui, you will likely want to use the user layer to leverage its full capabilities:

 ```cpp